R

 Frequently Asked Questions

-In Zone 1 counties like San Miguel, a significant percentage of homes test above the EPA's 4.0 pCi/L action level.
+In Zone 1 counties like San Miguel County, a significant percentage of homes test above the EPA's 4.0 pCi/L action level.
 While every home is different, the probability is substantially higher than the national average.
 Testing is essential before making any purchase decision.

 Radon mitigation is not federally mandated.
 However, the EPA strongly recommends mitigation when levels exceed 4.0 pCi/L. In CO, Colorado requires sellers to provide the Seller's Property Disclosure form, which includes radon.
 Colorado has some of the highest radon levels in the nation due to its geology..
 Many mortgage lenders and home insurers in Zone 1 areas require or encourage radon testing.